developing-today/shepard/README.md

 all contributions must be MIT+APACHE-2.0. (inbound=outbound.)

-specific approval must be explicitly given for any other licens on a case-by-case, file-by-file, basis.
+specific approval must be explicitly given for any other license on a case-by-case, file-by-file, basis.

 all contributions within the (`assets/`)[assets] or (`docs/`)[docs] directories must also be CC-BY-SA-4.0, in addition to MIT+APACHE-2.0. (inbound=outbound)